Sergej Mašera: April War and death

 At the outbreak of the April War in 1941, Sergej Mašera was a lieutenant on the destroyer Zagreb stationed in Dobrota on the Bay of Kotor.
 He was the First Officer in charge of the ship's artillery.

 At that time, Zagreb (together with the destroyers Belgrade and Dubrovnik) was one of the most recent Yugoslav Navy ships, and was therefore the prime target of an air attack of five Regia Aeronautica bombers on the 6th of April.
 The attack was carried out from a great height, however, and no damage was suffered.
 Italian aircraft bombed the Bay once again on the 13th, but even then did not damage Zagreb.
 Two days later, the demoralized Yugoslav Royal Army asked for a truce, and the crews of all ships stationed in the Bay of Kotor were instructed to cease fire and surrender peacefully.
 Most of the sailors landed on the mainland.
 On the 17th of April Italian forces began to arrive in the Bay.
 The remaining crew members of Zagreb (approximately 14 men) were ordered to abandon ship.

 Sergej Mašera and his schoolmate Lieutenant Milan Spasić decided that the ship should not be delivered to the Italians.
-They refused to follow the order of his commander Captain Nikola Krizomalija to abandon the ship.
+They refused to follow the order of their commander Captain Nikola Krizomali to abandon the ship.

 After two explosions, Zagreb was badly damaged and sank.
 The body of Sergej Mašera disappeared in the explosion, while the body of Milan Spasić was found the next day by fishermen.
 Spasić was buried on 19 April 1941, in the naval cemetery at the village of Savina near Herceg Novi.
 Many people attended the funeral (which also commemorated the death of Sergej Mašera).
 A detachment of the Italian army also attended and were so impressed by the heroism of the two men that they afforded each full military honors.
 The name of Sergej Mašera is engraved on the monument at the military cemetery in Savina where Milan Spasić is buried.